 The occupier is responsible for internal decoration.
 Any help from the PCC will be appreciated.

-The Diocese encourages occupiers to decorate on a rolling programme, rather than decorating in total when taking occupation of the house and carrying out none in interim years, resulting in major internal decorations being required when the house is vacated.
+The Diocese encourages occupiers to decorate on a rolling programme, rather than decorating in total when taking occupation of the house and carrying out none in interim years, to avoid an accumulation of outstanding decorative work.